 Failure sampling approach.
 Another auditing tool, FSA, implements the failure sampling algorithm [Zhai et al. 2014].
 It is designed based on random sampling, and aims to randomly determine RCGs efficiently but not accurately.
 In a typical process, this algorithm uses multiple sampling rounds, each of which performs a breadth-first traversal of the fault graph T. Within each sampling round, the algorithm assigns either a 1 or a 0 to each basic event of T based on random coin flipping, where 1 represents failure and 0 represents non-failure.
 Starting from such an assignment, the algorithm assigns 1's and 0's to all non-basic events from bottom to top based on their logic gates and the values of their child events.
-After each sampling round, the algorithm executes an RCG consisting of all the basic events being assigned a 1 in this sampling round.
+After each sampling round, the algorithm checks whether the top event fails.
+If it fails (i.e., its value is 1), then the algorithm generates an RCG consisting of all the basic events being assigned a 1 in this sampling round.
 The algorithm executes a large number of sampling rounds and aggregates the resulting RCGs in all rounds.
 The failure sampling algorithm offers the linear time complexity, but is non-deterministic and cannot guarantee that the resulting RCGs are minimal.